 The project is the centerpiece of the course.
 This course is preparing you to write and present a complete plan at the end of the semester.
-An alternative to the business plan is to create a case study that profiles an entrepreneurial firm, venture capital deal or entrepreneur.
-Writing a case study is another lens into fully appreciating the entrepreneurial process.
-More details about each of these options is presented later in the syllabus.
+More details about this option is presented later in the syllabus.

 PREREQUISITES

 There are no pre-requisites for this course.
 Students should be enrolled and in good standing.
 Helpful courses that can be taken simultaneously or before this course include those foundational courses in the Business School or introductory courses in the following departments: Entrepreneurship (382), Public Administration (893), Criminal Justice (202), Social Work (910) or other relevant social science.